Categorical Medicine

 - Project And Investigative Research (PAIR) Database: An internal website is available which enumerates research projects amenable to resident participation, allowing trainees to easily find research in their areas of interest.

 - Stimulating Access to Research in Residency (StARR) Program: Our department has received a multimillion-dollar, multi-year R38 grant to support research within the residency as well as an additional guaranteed 4th year of training after residency.
+For AY26, there will be three residents enrolled in the StARR program.

 -